suchov/suchov/README.md

 ### Hi there 👋

-- 🔭  I’m the founder at https://kottans.org/ || https://github.com/kottans
+- 🔭  I'm the founder at https://github.com/kottans
 - 👯  I'm currently working on https://pythonschool.io/ & https://rubyschool.io/ (open for collaboration here)

 <!--